 One final trick that will make your climax unbelievably thrilling is to withhold the very thing the scene promises to deliver: The Goal.

 This isn't just meant to mess with your reader.
 It's to reflect a painful reality of life: That what we want is often deeply unsatisfying, or at least not so easily won.

 First, you can simply have the Goal be taken away.
 Destroy the MacGuffin.
 Kill off the character.
 Have the Shadow, or villain, hide the Goal or protect it in a more ultimate way.

-That’s why your hero must have something in addition to his/her object of desire: your hero must have an internal need.
+That's why your hero must have something in addition to their object of desire: your hero must have an internal need.

 Internal needs take the form of validation, acceptance, peace with oneself, spiritual harmony, reconciliation, forgiveness, acceptance of death, emotional/spiritual rebirth, and more.
 These needs are what will ultimately drive your Hero's Journey forward, because heroic journeys aren't just about getting prizes like weapons, money, or “peace.”

 They're about peace within, and the peace all human beings long for in a world filled with so much injustice and suffering.

 Such a story is the epic saga of Harry Potter.